tjackson0678/TestSite/python/ITCS6114/Project2/Project2Analysis.md

 ### Running Instructions
- - Line 284 of the code contains the testfile name and can be changed to test separate input files.
+ - Line 284 of the code specifies the testfile name and can be changed to test separate input files.
 Default is '/uwGraph1.txt'
  - uwGraph1, uwGraph2, dwGraph1, and dwGraph2 have been included as sample files to run agains this code.

   ```
-      filename = running_directory + '/uwGraph1.txt'
+  284    filename = running_directory + '/uwGraph1.txt'
   ```